No. 7 Houston takes AAC tourney with 91-54 win over Cincy

+FORT WORTH, Texas (AP) — Kelvin Sampson and No. 7 Houston are going to their third consecutive NCAA Tournament, this time with an American Athletic Conference tournament title after finally getting past Cincinnati in the championship game.

-FORT WORTH, Texas (AP) — Quentin Grimes scored 21 points with five 3-pointers, Marcus Sasser had 16 points and No. 7 Houston beat Cincinnati 91-54 on Sunday in the third consecutive American Athletic Conference tournament championship game between the two teams.
+The Cougars were already a lock for the 68-team NCAA field before AAC tourney MVP Quentin Grimes scored 21 points with five 3-pointers and Marcus Sasser had 16 points as they led the entire way in a 91-54 victory Sunday, after losing in each of the last two finals to the Bearcats.

+“Our guys were excited about competing for a championship,” Sampson said.
+“Being the automatic qualifier was never something that we (wanted).
+We wanted to be the American Conference champions.”

+Houston went into the AAC tournament as the No. 2 seed because Wichita State, which played four fewer games, had a higher conference winning percentage during the regular season.

+“At 14-3 this year, we felt like you could have called us regular-season champions,” Sampson said.
+“But (AAC officials) decided before the season started how they were going to do that.”

-The Cougars (24-3) were a lock for their 22nd NCAA Tournament berth even before leading the entire game to win their first conference tournament title since 2010, when they were still in Conference USA, and five seasons before Kelvin Sampson became their coach.
+It was the first conference tournament title for the Cougars since 2010, when they were still in Conference USA, and five seasons before Sampson became their coach.
+Sampson’s last conference tournament title had been at Oklahoma, which won three in a row in the Big 12 from 2001-03.

-DeJon Jarreau, two days after a triple-double in the quarterfinal round, hit a 3-pointer for the first basket of the game to put to Cougars ahead to stay.
+DeJon Jarreau, two days after a triple-double in the quarterfinal round, hit a 3-pointer for the first basket of the game to put Houston ahead to stay.
 He finished with 10 points.

-Jeremiah Davenport had 11 points, all in the first half, and Mamoudou Diarra 10 for Cincinnati (12-11), which will have its NCAA Tournament steak end at nine appearances in a row.
+Jeremiah Davenport had 11 points, all in the first half, and Mamoudou Diarra 10 for Cincinnati (12-11), whose NCAA Tournament steak is over after nine appearances in a row since they couldn’t get the AAC automatic berth.

+“Bottom line is, we’ll be back.
+We’ve got a really young nucleus.
+We won a championship (in 2019), played for a championship this year,” said John Brannen, 32-21 in his two seasons as Cincinnati’s coach.
+“We’ve got a chance to be elite.
+That freshman and sophomore class is really, really good. … Outside of today’s performance, over the course of most of the season, you saw that.”

 Sasser had 14 of his points by halftime, when Houston led 41-27.
 Grimes then scored 10 points in a 12-0 run soon after the break, with the 6-foot-5 junior guard bookending the 2 1/2-minute spurt with a pair of 3-pointers, and in between making a jumper and a dunk.

-The Bearcats had won the previous two AAC title game matchups before last year’s tournaments were canceled because of COVID-19 after Houston had won its second consecutive AAC regular-season title.
-This year, Cincinnati needed a third in a row to earn the league’s automatic berth.
+The Bearcats won the previous two AAC title game matchups before last year’s tournaments were canceled because of COVID-19 after Houston had won its second consecutive AAC regular-season title.

-Instead, this game got lopsided like their only regular-season matchup three weeks earlier, when Houston won 90-52 at home over the Bearcats.
-This was the most lopsided AAC tournament final game, surpassing SMU’s 15-point win over Cincinnati in 2017.
+This title game got lopsided, like their only regular-season matchup three weeks earlier, when Houston won 90-52 at home.
+SMU’s 15-point win over Cincinnati in 2017 had been the largest margin in an AAC tournament final.

+“We just ran into a buzzsaw,” Brannen said.
+“When they make shots like they did against us the last two games, they’re going to make a deep run in the NCAA Tournament when they play like that.”

 Cincinnati was 9-4 in games played after returning from a 25-day pause because of COVID-19 following a road loss to Wichita State on Jan.
 10. The Bearcats got to their fourth consecutive AAC tournament title game with a 60-59 win over the top-seeded Shockers in their semifinal game Saturday.